KosinskiLab/pyTME/doc/reference/backends.rst

 .. note::

    Currently flexible backends are only implemented for exhaustive template matching operations.
-Keep an eye on the documentation or announcements regarding extension to other parts of |project|.
+Keep an eye on the documentation for extension to other parts.

+.. list-table:: Comparison of supported backends
+   :widths: 20 16 16 16 16
+   :header-rows: 1

+   * - Property
+     - NumPy FFTW
+     - CuPy
+     - PyTorch
+     - JAX
+   * - **Hardware**
+     - CPU
+     - GPU (CUDA)
+     - CPU/GPU
+     - CPU/GPU/TPU
+   * - **Performance**
+     - Fastest CPU
+     - Good GPU allrounder
+     - Best for peak calling
+     - Fastest GPU (aggregation)
+   * - **Analyzer Support**
+     - All
+     - All
+     - All
+     - MaxScoreOverRotations only
+   * - **When to Use**
+     - CPU-only systems
+     - New users with NVIDIA GPU
+     - Peak calling workflows
+     - Maximum performance

 Backend Manager
 ~~~~~~~~~~~~~~~

 Modules that support flexible backends import a global instance of :py:class:`BackendManager <tme.backends.BackendManager>` like so: :code:`from tme.backends import backend`.
 The import is quasi-equivalent to :code:`import numpy as np`, apart from the difference in naming.
 Notably, backend agnostic code is written without instance specific methods such as the ones defined by ``np.ndarray``.
-Instance-specific functions are wrapped instead, e.g. :py:meth:`NumpyFFTWBackend.fill`.
+Instance-specific functions are wrapped instead, e.g., :py:meth:`NumpyFFTWBackend.fill`.
 For additional information please refer to the class documentation below.

 .. autosummary::
    :toctree: api/